umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ### The Global Content Widget
 ![movePage.jpg](images/The-Global-Content-Widget.png)

-What The Global Content Widget does for you, is that it allows you to pick those templates you created, and use them on your pages.
+What this widget does for you, is that it allows you to pick pre-made widgets, also called Global Content.

+To learn more about how to create Global Content, you can read the [Global Content](../Content-Types/Global-Content/index.md) article.

 - This can be done by clicking the add content button on your page
 - From here select Global Content